apeirora/opentelemetry-collector-contrib/receiver/auditlogreceiver/README.md

 - **Scalability**: Can handle burst traffic by queuing requests
 - **OTLP Protocol Support**: Accepts both JSON and protobuf content types

-## Architecture Changes

-This receiver has been refactored from using Kafka to using in-memory storage:

-- **Before**: Direct Kafka producer integration
-- **After**: In-memory storage with background processing

-The new architecture provides better reliability and simpler deployment without external dependencies.